The Army introduced the A designation category in 1926. It applied to attack and light bombardment categories of combat aircraft.

 The attack planes in the post-1962 A-category are:

 Douglas A-1 Skyraider Formerly designated AD.
 Single-engine, carrier-based attack aircraft.
 One Wright R-3350 radial.
 322 mph at 15,000 ft.
 Four 20-mm cannon in wings, underwing load of up to 10,000 pounds of bombs.
 Night-attack, antisubmarine warfare, ambulance, cargo, and radar picket versions built.
 Also served with USAF, Royal Navy, France, Vietnam.
 Served in Korean, Algerian, and Vietnam wars.
 Total of 3180 built.
 North American A-2 Savage Formerly designated AJ.
 Three-engined carrier- based strategic bomber.
 Two 2300 hp P&W R-2800-44W radials in underwing nacelles, one Allison J33-A-10 turbojet of 4600 lb. st in rear fuselage.
 Most Savages did not serve in their intended roles as strategic bombers, but were converted as flight-refuelling tankers.
 Douglas A-3 Skywarrior Formerly designated A3D.
 Twin-jet, swept-wing carrier-based strategic bombing aircraft.
 Two P&W J57-P-6A turbojets.
 Many converted to aerial tankers, electronic countermeasures planes, and trainers.
 Total of 284 built.
 Douglas A-4 Skyhawk Formerly designated A4D.
 Single-engine carrier- based attack aircraft.
 Versions A through D powered by Wright J-65 jet.
 E version powered by P & W J-52 jet.
 Extensive service with US Navy during Vietnam War.
 Served with IAF during "War of Attrition" and Yom Kippur War.
 Served with Argentina during Falklands/Malvinas campaign.
 Also delivered to New Zealand, Singapore, and Kuwait.
 2960 built.
 North American A-5 Vigilante Formerly designated A3J.
 Twin-engine, two seat carrier-based supersonic strategic bomber and reconnaissance aircraft.
 In 1964, it was decided that Navy strategic role would in the future be pursued exclusively by Polaris-armed nuclear submarines and not by aircraft.
 Remaining A-5s were all converted to RA-5C reconnaissance configuration.
 Total of 156 Vigilantes built.
 Grumman A-6 Intruder Formerly designated A2F.
 Twin engine, two seat carrier-based all-weather attack aircraft.
 Two P&W J-52 turbojets mounted below wing roots.
 Ling/Temco/Vought A-7 Single seat attack and close support aircraft.
 Corsair II Looks much like a snub nose F-8 Crusader.
 A, B versions are Navy carrier-based attack planes powered by P&W TF-30 turbofans and armed with two 20 cannon.
 D is Air Force land- based version with one Allison TF-41 turbofan and armed with one 20-mm rotary cannon.
 McDonnell-Douglas AV-8 Single-seat V/STOL close support and tactical Harrier reconnaissance aircraft.
 License-built British Aerospace Harrier.
 Northrop A-9 Twin-engine, single-seat close air support aircraft.
 Two Lycoming YF102 turbofans under the wing roots of a high wing.
 Lost out to Fairchild Republic A-10 for production orders.
 Fairchild Republic A-10 Twin-engine, single-seat close air support Thunderbolt II aircraft.
 Two General Electric TF34 turbofans in pods above and behind low-mounted wings.
 Primary armament is seven-barrel GAU-8/A 30-mm antitank cannon.
 A-11 This one appears never to have been assigned.
 The reasons are obscure.
 One possibility is that the A-11 designation was not used because someone might "confuse" it with the "A-11" designation which LBJ applied deceptively to the supersecret Lockheed A-12 spyplane.
+Another possibility is that A-11 was reserved for the Grumman design for the Advanced Tactical Aircraft competition that was won by the A-12 Avenger II.
 Another possibility is that A-11 is the designation given to an as-yet-unannounced "black" project.
 Noone seems to know for sure.
 Anyone who knows isn't talking.
 McDonnell Douglas/General Two-seat low-observable medium attack aircraft.
 Dynamics A-12 Extensive use of composites.
 Designed as Avenger II replacement for Grumman A-6.
 Large flying wing.
 Typical A-6 weapons load internally.
 Additional ordinance can be carried externally when stealth is not important.
 Range and speed supposedly exceed those of A-6.
 Project was cancelled in early 1991 due to cost overruns and schedule slippages.

 From this point on, there are "gaps", since these later A- aircraft were attack planes that had been converted from other roles.